jonfortescue/declensr/README.md

 In the future, Declensr will be able to auto-generate grammars from Wiktionary templates.
 In the meantime, you can base your grammar on the existing grammar files, such as [`greek.grammar`](https://github.com/jonfortescue/declensr/blob/master/greek.grammar).

-#### Namespaces, Items, and Attributes
+#### Classes, Items, and Attributes
-Grammars are treated as tree structures, where grammar concepts are divided into *Namespaces* (e.g. "Nouns", "Verbs"), *Items* (e.g. "Articles", "Pronouns"), and *Types* (specific ways the concept is handled under that grammar) with individual *Attributes*.
+Grammars are treated as tree structures, where grammar concepts are divided into *Classes* (e.g. "Nouns", "Verbs"), *Items* (e.g. "Articles", "Pronouns"), and *Types* (specific ways the concept is handled under that grammar) with individual *Attributes*.
 Using the example of nouns, the values under each individual *Type* or *Item* will determine the noun declension given the specific set of attributes.

 ```